davej/classy-register-selector/README.md

 });
 ```

 If available jQuery will be used as the selector engine, otherwise it will fallback to document.querySelectorAll.
-There is currently no test coverage for this feature so it's probably best not to use it in production (unless you're a badass).

 ## Install